-This option would increase the amount of storage available for MMWD.
+This option would increase the amount of storage available for Marin Water.
 However, a high water level in Lake Phoenix would indicate a high chance of excess flows in other reservoirs, limiting chances of flows from Lake Phoenix to be stored.
 Additionally, large pumps would be needed to capture excess inflows into Lake Phoenix.
-This project could have flood control benefits for Marin County who may be willing to partner with the District in an effort to move the project forward.
+This project could have flood control benefits for Marin County who may be willing to partner with Marin Water in an effort to move the project forward.

-7.7 Water Purchases with Conveyance through Bay Interties
+6.7 Water Purchases with Conveyance through Bay Interties

-7.7.1 EBMUD Intertie (Sac Valley purchases)
+6.7.1 EBMUD Intertie (Sac Valley purchases)

-This supply option includes the purchase of water from the Sacramento Valley (Yuba Water), diversion and conveyance through EBMUD's Freeport intake on the Sacramento River, treatment of supplies through EBMUD's facilities, and construction of a new pipeline across the San Rafael Bridge to allow MMWD to accept treated water through EBMUD's facilities.
-In addition to the purchase and wheeling operations and agreements with EBMUD, MMWD would construct a new 6-mile San Rafael Bridge Pipeline, new Richmond pump station, and storage of approximately 2 MG at the Pelican Way site, an interim pump station at Pelican Way site and a 3-mile pipeline to connect into MMWD distribution system.
+This supply option includes the purchase of water from the Sacramento Valley (Yuba Water), diversion and conveyance through EBMUD's Freeport intake on the Sacramento River, treatment of supplies through EBMUD's facilities, and construction of a new pipeline across the San Rafael Bridge to allow Marin Water to accept treated water through EBMUD's facilities.
+In addition to the purchase and wheeling operations and agreements with EBMUD, Marin Water would construct a new 6-mile San Rafael Bridge Pipeline, new Richmond pump station, and storage of approximately 2 MG at the Pelican Way site, an interim pump station at Pelican Way site and a 3-mile pipeline to connect into Marin Water distribution system.

-It is assumed that MMWD could purchase up to 20,000 AF during a drought period and may take that supply over 4 years, resulting in approximately 5,000 AF of annual drought year supply.
+It is assumed that Marin Water could purchase up to 20,000 AF during a drought period and may take that supply over 4 years, resulting in approximately 5,000 AF of annual drought year supply.
 Anticipated annual water supply cost including capital and O&M cost of this option are \$2600-\$2900.

-This option would add a new dry year supply to MMWD from watershed outside of the North Bay.
-However, agreement with multiple parties are needed to purchase water, treat, and deliver to MMWD.
+This option would add a new dry year supply to Marin Water from watershed outside of the North Bay.
+However, agreement with multiple parties are needed to purchase water, treat, and deliver to Marin Water.

-7.7.2 CCWD Intertie (Sac Valley purchases)
+6.7.2 CCWD Intertie (Sac Valley purchases)

 Similar to the EBMUD Intertie option, this supply option includes the purchase of water from the Sacramento Valley (Yuba Water).
 Diversion would occur at CCWD's delta pumping plants and water would be conveyed through CCWD's system.
 Potential temporary storage of supply could be achieved in Los Vaqueros Reservoir.
-Delivery of supplies to MMWD requires an advanced connection of the CCWD's system and construction of a new pipeline across the San Rafael Bridge to allow MMWD to accept treated water through CCWD's facilities.
-In addition to the purchase and wheeling operations and agreements with CCWD, MMWD would construct a would construct a pump station and new 21-mile pipeline to convey water from Martinez Reservoir to Richmond, a 6-mile San Rafael Bridge Pipeline, new Richmond pump station, and regulatory storage of approximately 2 MG at the Pelican Way site, an interim pump station at Pelican Way site and a 3-mile pipeline to connect into MMWD distribution system.
+Delivery of supplies to Marin Water requires an advanced connection of the CCWD's system and construction of a new pipeline across the San Rafael Bridge to allow Marin Water to accept treated water through CCWD's facilities.
+In addition to the purchase and wheeling operations and agreements with CCWD, Marin Water would construct a would construct a pump station and new 21-mile pipeline to convey water from Martinez Reservoir to Richmond, a 6-mile San Rafael Bridge Pipeline, new Richmond pump station, and regulatory storage of approximately 2 MG at the Pelican Way site, an interim pump station at Pelican Way site and a 3-mile pipeline to connect into Marin Water distribution system.

-It is assumed that MMWD could purchase up to 20,000 AF during a drought period and may take that supply over 4 years, resulting in approximately 5,000 AF of annual drought year supply.
+It is assumed that Marin Water could purchase up to 20,000 AF during a drought period and may take that supply over 4 years, resulting in approximately 5,000 AF of annual drought year supply.
 Anticipated annual water supply cost including capital and O&M cost of this option are \$4300-\$4600.

-This option would add a new dry year supply to MMWD from watershed outside of the North Bay.
-However, agreement with multiple parties is needed to purchase water, treat, and deliver to MMWD as well a significant amount of permitting requirements.
+This option would add a new dry year supply to Marin Water from watershed outside of the North Bay.
+However, agreement with multiple parties is needed to purchase water, treat, and deliver to Marin Water as well a significant amount of permitting requirements.

-7.7.3 North Bay Aqueduct (NBA) Intertie (Sac Valley purchases)
+6.7.3 North Bay Aqueduct (NBA) Intertie (Sac Valley purchases)